Kaist-ICLab/FT-Xtraction/README.md

 # FT-Xtraction
 FT-Xtraction is a locally hosted video processing and analysis website built on Python.
 It allows you to process videos by extracting features from it (further details down below), and analyze the processed videos.
 During the analysis, you can view the extracted features in a line chart that updates in real time with the video.
 You can also add video overlays in case you want to analyze certain features in real time.
-If the in-built features don’t fit your needs, you can add custom features quite easily (instructions given in the documentation and the “User Guide” page of the website).
+If the in-built features don’t fit your needs, you can add custom features quite easily (instructions given in the documentation).

 ## Motivation
 Video data analysis has been used in a variety of applications, including urban traffic surveillance, sports coaching, surgical, video retrieval and education.
 Furthermore, advances in artificial intelligence have enabled researchers to use video analysis for complex tasks such as detecting nuances that are known to be difficult for machines to predict.; more specifically, video data has been used in melancholia detection, social behavior analysis in mice, behavior analysis of children with autism for the purpose of improving teaching, and so on.